uc-cdis/gen3.org/content/resources/user/using-api.md

 ![Copy Key](API_copy_keys.png)

-In python, the following command is sent, using the module "requests", to receive the access token:
+In Python, the following command is sent, using the module "requests", to receive the access token:

 ```
 # Save the copied credentials.json from the website and paste it into a variable "key":